Automated journalism: Cost

-Criticisms
+Concerns

 Authorship

 In an automated story, there is often confusion about who should be credited as the author.
 Several participants of a study on algorithmic authorship attributed the credit to the programmer; others perceived the news organization as the author, emphasizing the collaborative nature of the work.
 There is also no way for the reader to verify whether an article was written by a robot or human, which raises issues of transparency although such issues also arise with respect to authorship attribution between human authors too.

 Credibility and quality

 Concerns about the perceived credibility of automated news is similar to concerns about the perceived credibility of news in general.
 Critics doubt if algorithms are "fair and accurate, free from subjectivity, error, or attempted influence."
 Again, these issues about fairness, accuracy, subjectivity, error, and attempts at influence or propaganda has also been present in articles written by humans over thousands of years.
 A common criticism is that machines do not replace human capabilities such as creativity, humour, and critical-thinking.
 However, as the technology evolves, the aim is to mimic human characteristics.
 When the UK's Guardian newspaper used an AI to write an entire article in September 2020, commentators pointed out that the AI still relied on human editorial content.
 Austin Tanney, the head of AI at Kainos said: "The Guardian got three or four different articles and spliced them together.
 They also gave it the opening paragraph.
 It doesn’t belittle what it is.
 It was written by AI, but there was human editorial on that."

+The largest single study of readers' evaluations of news articles produced with and without the help of automation exposed 3,135 online news consumers to 24 articles.
+It found articles that had been automated were significantly less comprehensible, in part because they were considered to contain too many numbers.
+However, the automated articles were evaluated equally on other criteria including tone, narrative flow, and narrative structure.

 Beyond human evaluation, there are now numerous algorithmic methods to identify machine written articles although some articles may still contain errors that are obvious for a human to identify, they can at times score better with these automatic identifiers than human-written articles.